Floquetifying stabiliser codes with distance-preserving rewrites: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Alex Townsend-Teague for the guidance he provided during numerous discussions, for pointing out an easier proof of \autoref{thm:detecting-region}, and for his detailed feedback on the paper.
-We thank Razin Shaikh for his helpful feedback on our draft and Julio Magdalena de la Fuente, Peter-Jan Derks and Clemens Schumann for the insightful discussions.
+We thank Razin Shaikh for his helpful feedback on our draft and Julio Magdalena de la Fuente, Peter-Jan Derks, and Clemens Schumann for the insightful discussions.
+We thank Linnea Grans-Samuelsson and Andrey Boris Khesin for their input on the proof that fault equivalence is the same as distance preservation.
 BR thanks Simon Harrison for his generous support for the Wolfson Harrison UK Research Council Quantum Foundation Scholarship.
 BP and AK are supported by the Engineering and Physical Sciences Research Council grant number EP/Z002230/1, \enquote{(De)constructing quantum software (DeQS)}.